 1. The dossier must not exceed 30 pages.

 - Cover pages, divider pages, the nomination brief, and the appendix are not included in this count.

-- As nominees must demonstrate excellence in the three categories of: educational leadership; teaching excellence; and educational innovation, it is expected that page length will be approximately equal between these sections and that content will not be redundant in each section.
+- As nominees must demonstrate excellence in the three categories of educational leadership; teaching excellence; and educational innovation, it is expected that page length will be approximately equal between these sections and that content will not be redundant in each section.

 - The Adjudication Committee will consider online links.
-However, each hyperlink will count for 2 pages in the nomination package.
-Nomination packages exceeding 35 pages will not be sent to reviewers.
+However, each hyperlink will count for three pages in the nomination package.
+Nomination packages exceeding 30 pages will not be sent to reviewers.

 - Dossier sections are considered mandatory for a complete nomination unless otherwise indicated below.